 Decide whether to go long or short on the VIX

-When you open a position on the VIX, there are two basic positions that you can take: long or short.
-It is important to remember that volatility traders are not interested in whether the price of the S&P 500 is going to rise or fall, as they can capitalise on both – they are instead looking at whether the market is volatile.
+When you trade the VIX, there are two basic positions that you can take: long or short.
+It is important to remember that volatility traders aren’t interested in whether the price of the S&P 500 is going to rise or fall, as they can capitalise on both – they’re instead looking at whether the market is volatile.

 Going long on the VIX